aiidalab/aiidalab-qe/docs/source/howto/upgrade_uninstall.rst

 How to upgrade or uninstall the app
 ===================================

+On the home page, apps with available updates will state "Update available" in blue at their top right corner.
+Otherwise, it will read "Latest version" in green.
-Upgrading or uninstalling the Quantum ESPRESSO app can be achieved via the App Manager tool or the built-in terminal.
+If desired, upgrading the Quantum ESPRESSO app can be achieved via the App Manager tool or the built-in terminal.
+Uninstalling the app may be done using the same tools.
+See the following tabs for more information.

 .. tab-set::